- 15 Feb 2013

 Expectations of Returns and Expected Returns

-Executive Summary — Much of modern asset pricing seeks to explain changes in stock market valuations using theories of investors' time-varying required returns.
+Overview — Much of modern asset pricing seeks to explain changes in stock market valuations using theories of investors' time-varying required returns.
 Although researchers have achieved considerable progress in developing proxies for expected returns, an important but often overlooked test of these theories is whether investors' expectations line up with these proxies.
 This paper shows that they do not.
 Key concepts include:

 - Survey measures of investor expectations are not meaningless noise, but rather reflections of widely shared beliefs about future market returns, which tend to be extrapolative in nature.